Q Card & Q Mastercard Review

 Q Card Stores and Retailers

 Q Card is accepted at thousands of stores all over New Zealand.
-The best indication of the range of retailers is found on their Storefinder PDF but the list is incomplete, and the QCard Storefinder is a better tool.
+The best indication of the range of retailers is found on the QCard Storefinder.

-Q Mastercard works in exactly the same way as a Q Card, with two additional benefits:
+Q Mastercard works in the same way as a Q Card, with several additional benefits:

 With those benefits come two additional fees: